the-turing-way/the-turing-way/Chapter_Version_Control.md

 There are numerous tools available for version control such as Mercurial and SVN.
 The best know one is Git (and its web-based version, Github) which the instructions in this chapter will be geared towards.
-There are a large number of detailed tutorials available online discussing the features and mechanics of how to use such systems (see the "Additional material" section at the end of the chapter.)
+There are a large number of detailed tutorials available online discussing the features and mechanics of how to use such systems (see the "Further reading" section at the end of the chapter.)
 This chapter aims to cover the general principles underpinning all version control systems, and best practise applies for using such systems.

 ----